mperezfuster/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

 ## <a id="remote_container"></a>Configuring a Remote PL/Container

-You may configure an additional host outside your Greenplum cluster to use as a remote container host.
-The PL/Container workload can be dispatched to this host for execution and it wil return the results.
-This results in a reduced computing overload of the Greenplum hosts.
+You may configure one or more hosts outside your Greenplum cluster to use as a remote container host.
+The PL/Container workload can be dispatched to this host for execution and it will return the results, reducing the computing overload of the Greenplum hosts.

 ### <a id="prereq"></a>Prerequisites